gobha-me/oci-tool/README.md

+### WHY
+This spawned from the need of doing a multi arch sync, which requires a multi arch copy and learn how REST interfaces can be implemented, so going the 'hard' route was a personal choice

 ### DEPENDACIES
 Attempted to have this only require few dependacies (libraries) and be mostly header only for external stuff.
 This failed with SHA256 digest validation.
 If someone knows of a good one, that works I am all ears. until then